How to Avoid Paypal Fees

 1. Use Friends and Family Option

 One of the simplest ways to avoid PayPal fees is by using the "Friends and Family" payment option.
-This feature allows you to send and receive money without any fees, as long as the payment is made from your PayPal balance or linked bank account.
+This feature allows you to send and receive money without any fees, as long as the payment is made from your PayPal or linked account.
 However, be cautious as this option should only be used for personal transactions, not business purposes.

 2. Personal Transactions Only